AdrianOrcik/HowTo/README.md

 </details>

-<details><summary>How we avoided setting active/inactive single elements of HUD in code?</summary>
+<details><summary>How to avoid setting active/inactive single elements of HUD in code?</summary>

-:pencil: How we avoided setting active/inactive single elements of HUD in code?
+:pencil: How to avoid setting active/inactive single elements of HUD in code?
 ---------
 :warning: Issue
   ---------
 - UI architecture does not support any layer of UI elements management
-- Each HUD element is referenced as a single or grouped game object that is not flexible enough
+- Each HUD element is referenced as a single or grouped game object,  not flexible enough
-- Our features like a tutorial or specific screens require of box layout what is currently now support
+- Features like a tutorial or specific screens required an out of box HUD layout
-- HUD implementation requires a lot of redundant game object active/deactive code
+- HUD implementation requires a lot of redundant set active/inactive code

 :bulb: Solution
   ---------
-- Use a bitwise operation approach where each HUD element will have a single bit value
+- Use a bitwise operation approach, each HUD element has a single bit value
-- Give us the flexibility power to define custom groups depends on our needs
+- Flexibility power to define custom groups depends on our needs

 :white_check_mark: Features
   ---------